-Since FY18, GFDRR has measured the progress of its portfolio against the targets set in the strategy for the eight Areas of Engagement.
+Since FY18, GFDRR has measured the progress of its portfolio against the targets set in the strategy for the eight

+Areas of Engagement.
 FY20 will be final year to measure progress against these targets, as a new strategy will commence in FY21.
-Table 4 presents progress made in FY20 and indicates
+Table 4 presents progress made in FY20 and indicates that nearly all targets have been met or exceeded.
+The table also provides the results measured against the targets since FY18.

 Table 4.
-Progress toward FY21 TargetS
+Progress toward FY21 Targets

-Areas of Engagement Results Indicator FY18 Results FY19 Results FY20 Results Target FY21 Promoting open Hazard, exposure, and risk data sets and/ or geospatial layers developed (#) 2,100 1,171 2,832 500 access to risk information People trained to use risk tools for decision making (#) 5,375 8,088 12,347 2,000 Promoting resilient Countries with safer school engagements (#) 44 45 60 30 infrastructure Classrooms made safer from disasters (#) 28,750 766,830 226,535 200,000 Expected student beneficiaries (#) 4.8 million 18 million 6.6 million 7 million Scaling up the resilience of cities ^a Cities with resilient development investments (#) 45+ 60 40 30 Deepening financial protection Government officials trained in financial protection and direct and indirect insurance programs (#) 966 1,251 3,703 500 Building resilience at the community level People who have access to coverage of social protection (#) 3.1 million 5 million 2.9 million 15 million Strengthening hydromet services and early warning systems Expected final beneficiaries (#) 51 million 75 million 14.3 million ^b 100 million Enabling resilient recovery Government officials trained on PDNA and/or recovery planning and coordination (#) 615 691 357 1,000 Deepening engagements in Total climate resilience investments enabled by development partners (\$) \$1.7 billion \$2.8 billion \$2.9 billion \$3 billion resilience to climate change ^c Countries with climate resilience investments enabled (#) 51 31 34 25 a This target relates only to activities supported through the City Resilience Program.
+Areas of Engagement Results Indicator FY18 Results FY19 Results FY20 Results Target FY21 Promoting open access to risk Hazard, exposure, and risk data sets and/ or geospatial layers developed (#) 2,100 1,171 2,832 500 information People trained to use risk tools for decision making (#) 5,375 8,088 12,347 2,000 Promoting resilient Countries with safer school engagements (#) 44 45 60 30 infrastructure Classrooms made safer from disasters (#) 28,750 766,830 226,535 200,000 Expected student beneficiaries (#) 4.8 million 18 million 6.6 million 7 million Scaling up the resilience of cities a Cities with resilient development investments (#) 45+ 60 40 30 Deepening financial protection Government officials trained in financial protection and direct and indirect insurance programs (#) 966 1,251 3,703 500 Building resilience at the community level People who have access to coverage of social protection (#) 3.1 million 5 million 2.9 million 15 million Strengthening hydromet services and early warning systems Expected final beneficiaries (#) 51 million 75 million 14.3 million b 100 million Enabling resilient recovery Government officials trained on PDNA and/or recovery planning and coordination (#) 615 691 357 1,000 Deepening engagements in Total climate resilience investments enabled by development partners (\$) \$1.7 billion \$2.8 billion \$2.9 billion \$3 billion resilience to climate change c Countries with climate resilience investments enabled (#) 51 31 34 25 a This target relates only to activities supported through the City Resilience Program.